petzku/kfx-guide/guides/glitch/index.md

 ### Scramble

 The first effect I made in this vein wasn't even with templates.
 It uses the Unscramble mode of [Typewriter][typewriter], though the effect from that script can't really be applied to dialogue.
-See [Asakura's Tensura](asakura-tensura-unscramble.webm) for a sample of the script in action.
+See [Asakura's Tensura](asakura-tensura-unscramble.webm) (note: the sign, not dialogue) for a sample of the script in action.

 This is probably best saved for pre/postline effects, since it has the potential to be quite disorienting, but a temporally-limited one could work well.
 The main issue is with the entire structure of the line (potentially) changing as actual text content is changed.